-- 6.19.
+6.20.
 One of the best ways of reducing energy use in a new building is to ensure it makes the most of its position in the landscape, where it is sheltered from prevailing winds, and retains the sun's heat and light, through a combination of design, orientation and landscaping.
 Taking advantage of the sun's heat and light can be achieved by considering the scope for the majority of windows to be on the south facing side of the building (or 30 degrees from south).
-This makes use of what is known as 'passive solar gain'. - 6.20.
-However, glazing may need to be controlled by integrated design techniques or external features such as controlled ventilation systems, pergolas and screen planting to control heat build-up.
-As highlighted in Chapter 7 of this Guide on 'lighting and light pollution', the use of glazing should be informed by the context of the site, and any energy efficiency benefits should be balanced against the design considerations set out elsewhere in this document.
+This makes use of what is known as 'passive solar gain'.
+It will need to be considered in the context of rising temperatures from climate change.